 Wharton Studio Museum produces four annual events -- Silent Movie Under the Stars (August); Silent Movie Month (October); Southern Tier Student Film Festival (spring); and Party for the Park (September, in collaboration with Friends of Stewart Park) -- in addition to other screenings, presentations and exhibits throughout the year.
 View our Calendar of Events and Exhibits for full details.

-EVENTS, EXHIBITS AND PROGRAMS
+EVENTS, EXHIBITS, AND PROGRAMS

 YOU help support WSM's mission, programming and educational outreach when you make a gift!